cmndrbensisko/LocalLayer/README.md

 var url = this.originOperLayer.layerObject.url + '/' + subId;
 ```

-And line 406 should be changed from:
+for v1.0 And line 406 should be changed from:
+for v1.1 And line 423 should be changed from:

 ```
 var url = this.originOperLayer.url + '/layers';